jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/implementation_plan.md

 * Executed simulator kernel smoke tests on synthetic fixtures, capturing latency bucket histograms and validating telemetry export formats ahead of PPO rollout integration.
 * Locked profitability reporting payload contracts (diagnostics aggregates, simulator cost deltas, calibration confidence bands) and propagated schema IDs to the service and orchestration design notes to avoid churn when automation lands.
 * Stubbed orchestration DAG tasks for simulator smoke tests and profitability report generation, adding retry/idempotency notes and planning fixture-backed regression coverage for the dataset refresh → diagnostics export path.

+### Progress Notes — 2025-11-10

+* Landed dilation schedule enumeration in `scripts/benchmarks/architecture_sweep.py`, enabling architecture sweeps to scan horizon/depth combinations alongside MoE and state-space dilation grids from a single CLI invocation.
+* Updated benchmarking fixtures and documentation hooks so parquet catalogues embed the dilation signature, unlocking downstream visualisation notebooks that compare receptive-field schedules across asset universes.
+* Recorded optimisation log entry to tie the new CLI functionality back to the Phase 1 benchmarking milestone and to surface the new `--dilation-schedules` syntax for researchers scheduling 4090 profiling runs.

 **Exit Criteria**